ajrtvo/StrongPasswordGenerator/README.md

 # Getting Started
 # First Run
-1. Launch the Application: Double-click SecuredCredentialManager.exe to run the application.
+1. Launch the Application: Open SecuredCredentialManager.exe to run the application.
 2. Generate a New Encryption File: During the first run, the application will prompt you to generate a new encryption file.
 This file is essential for securing your credentials.
 3. Securing the Eryption File: It's crucial to keep your encryption file in a secure location.
 This file is your key to accessing your stored credentials.
 Without it, your data is unreadable.